Washington County Museum of Fine Arts: Collection

 Along with American Decorative and Folk art, the museum has always been interested in Maryland art, and its collection includes portraits by the Charles Willson Peale family of painters, including Rembrandt Peale and Sarah Miriam Peale.
 European Old Masters such as Saints Mary Magdalene and Paul by Giovanni Mazone and Jusepe de Ribera are hung in the museum's Schrieber Gallery.
 The Singers acquired an important group of thirteen works by French sculptor, Auguste Rodin, including his Saint John the Baptist in Amsterdam in 1931.
 At the same time, Anna Singer acquired a study of Abraham Lincoln for Mount Rushmore by Gutzon Borglum.
-Since Anna's death, the museum has continued to collect 20th-century and contemporary art, and owns significant works by Milton Avery, Philip Guston, Norman Rockwell, Frank Stella, Helen Frankenthaler, Grace Hartigan and Robert Indiana and Emily Clayton Bishop.
+Since Anna's death, the museum has continued to collect 20th-century and contemporary art, and owns significant works by Milton Avery, Philip Guston, Norman Rockwell, Frank Stella, Helen Frankenthaler, Grace Hartigan, Robert Indiana, and Emily Clayton Bishop.

 The stained glass panel in the rotunda of the museum was added by local artisan Robert Martin in 1999.